rightbear/odin_template/README.md

 $ npm install --save-dev eslint-config-prettier
 ```

 2. Create the basic ESLint configuration file in the project root.
+Add new contents inside our ESLint configuration file.

 ```
 $ touch eslint.config.js
 ```

-3. Add new contents inside our ESLint configuration file.
-Then lint code of project files to test the ESLint function.
+3. Then use lint code of project files to test the ESLint function.

 ```
 $ npx eslint .